ddssff/refact-global-hse/README.md

 # What it does

- * It moves declarations between modules
+ * Moves declarations between modules
- * It globally updates imports of those declarations
+ * Moves the exports of those declarations
+ * Adds imports to the arrival module to support the new declarations
- * It minimizes the imports of all modified modules
+ * Update imports in all known modules to reflect the declaration's new location
+ * Maybe import the symbols of the departing declaration if still referenced
+ * Copy LANGUAGE pragmas from the departure module to the arrival module
+ * Clean up import lists using ghc's -ddump-minimal-imports flag
- * It retains all comments and white space outside of the import list
+ * Retain all comments and white space outside of the import list

- * It leaves code in #if alone
+# What it might do soon

+ * Handle CPP directives
+ * Move a declaration to a particular line of a module (rather than the end)
+ * Find symbols that are exported but never imported and make them local
+ * Minimize LANGUAGE directives by trial and error
+ * Remove modules that become empty

 # Requirements